 • Encouraging and supporting start-up programs

-Re–Forma is a self-governing branch of the Department of Theological Concerns.
-The finals are undersigned by Re–Forma and WEA.
+Re–Forma is a self-governing organization that is working together with the Department of Theological Concerns (DTC).
+The certificate of completion is signed by Re–Forma and WEA DTC.

 To achieve its goals and fulfil Christ’s mission in the world, the WEA interacts with leaders of other Christian churches and non-Christian faith traditions in many contexts.
 WEA representatives must engage diplomatically and in mutual respect with these peers so as to pursue shared goals in such areas as social welfare and religious freedom and so as to negotiate differences effectively.
 OIIR especially proposes Ambassadors installed by the Secretary General to global churches or to world religions, eg one to the Vatican, one to the Ecumenical Patriarch of the Orthodox Churches, one for the Russian Orthodox Church or one for Humanitarian Islam in Indonesia.
 OIIR is an office of the Department of Theological Concerns of WEA.

 The International Institute for Islamic Studies (IIIS) has been installed by the Department of Theological Concerns of WEA for the purpose of research and publishing as well as for dialogue between Christians and Muslims.
 IIIS is a network of scholars in Islamic studies and its administration is carried out by the Evangelical Alliances in Germany, Austria and Switzerland.
 Churches, the political arena, and society at large are provided foundational information relating to the topic of ‘Islam’ through research and the presentation thereof via publications, adult education seminars, and democratic political discourse.
 The focus is primarily on Muslim migration, the global development of Islamic theology and of Islamic fundamentalism, as well as a respectful and issue-related meeting of Christians and Muslims.
 Through our work we want to contribute to engaging Muslims in an informed and fair manner.